 1."We don't have the budget."

 For those that think forward and optimistically, by recruiting just one or two more new students, schools can easily justify the cost of a new website platform.
 We looked at 250 international schools of varying sizes, and on average they spend less than $20 per student on the website — which includes hosting and data security as well as modules such as forms, online newsletters, calendars, parent portals, campus maps, and more.
 This is a small amount compared to the tuition and fees these students and their families pay.

 Another budget item to consider is faculty recruitment.
 With the projected forecasts from ISC Research, there will be a need for an additional 200,000 full-time teachers at international schools in the coming years.
 Your website is critical for helping to educate and recruit faculty who fit with the culture of your school.

 "The reputation of an international school is very much based on the quality of its teachers and, as the market expands, so competition for the best teachers increases.
 Teachers form their first impressions of a school by its website and that can make or break their decision to pursue a job application.
 Creating a good first impression is vital.
-A school website is not only the window to the world of student admissions, but also the window to the world of staff recruitment." – Richard Gaskell, Schools Director, ISC Research
+A school website is not only the window to the world of student admissions, but also the window to the world of staff recruitment," shared the team at ISC Research.

 2. "It's not a priority."